mdb/terraform-presentation/presentation.md

 ### Custom providers

+What is a provider?

 > A provider in Terraform is responsible for the lifecycle of a resource: create, read, update, delete

+says terraform.io

+(i.e. AWS, Heroku, `your-internal-service`)

 ---